Influence of noise in entanglement-based quantum networks: Background

 \section{Background}

-In this section, we give a brief overview of EBQNs, some basic notations and results concerning graph states, followed by a brief description of the noisy stabilizer noise, which is used throughout this paper.
+In this section, we give a brief overview of EBQNs, some basic notations, and results concerning graph states, followed by a brief description of the NSF, which is used throughout this paper.
+Table~\ref{tab:notation} compiles the functions and abbreviations used throughout the text.